 For more details about the course content and structure view the KYB specification.
 Also see the Further Information box to the right of this page.

-- The fee for eCampus access, the first module (KYB1) and the series textbook is 99 GBP
+- The fee for eCampus access and the first module (KYB1) is 89 GBP

 - Subsequent modules (KYB2-KYB8) are 69 GBP each

 - For those choosing to progress to the Advanced Certificate pay additional fees